Skip to content

 Test it out in the Playground.

-Sometimes you want to trigger a synthetic event from within an action.
+Sometimes you want to trigger an event from within an action.
 This sends the event back to the editor, where the editor treats it like any other event.

 const raisedUppercaseA = defineBehavior({